changeofpace/VivienneVMM/README.md

 Capture Execution Context
 -------------------------

-The capture execution context (CEC) module implements a breakpoint callback to observe register values at a target address.
-The callback's purpose is best explained with an example.
+The capture execution context (CEC) module implements two breakpoint callbacks: capture execution context register (CECR) and capture execution context memory (CECM).

+### Capture Execution Context Register (CECR)
+This callback samples the contents of a target register and records unique values to a user-supplied buffer.

+#### Example
 For this example, we must reverse engineer the 'player' data structure(s) of a multiplayer FPS game.
 Our goal is to be able to reliably obtain all player pointers for an in game 'round' from our out-of-process client.

 We have identified the following function in the game's code which constantly iterates a list of player pointers: